 1. Look at all of the court documents in your eviction case including the court’s decision.
-If you do not have a copy, go to the courthouse where it was filed and ask for one.
+If you don’t have a copy, go to the courthouse where it was filed and ask for one.
 There may be a cost for copies.

-Does the court record show that the landlord did not have a good case?
-There are many defenses to an eviction case that help show the court that the landlord got the facts or law wrong.
-If possible, meet with a lawyer who knows about eviction cases to help you see any defenses you may have had to the eviction.
+Does the court record show that you qualify for a mandatory expungement?
+With new laws effective 2024, there are many reasons you may be eligible for an automatic expungement.
+If possible, meet with a lawyer who knows about eviction cases to help you see any arguments you might have for an expungement.

 - At the top, fill in: